tud-ise/wellbeing-study-helper/README.md

 ### All Data

-To query all data you need to do the following:
+To query all data you need to do the following (you need to replace the mail and passwort with yout formr login data):

 ``` r
 library(increasingwellbeing)